| |

 The World was full of protests in 1968.
 The demonstrations of “The French May” were featured in a year filled with student protests and social upheaval.
 The 23rd edition of La Vuelta a Espana (April 25 to May 12, 1968) fell under the revolutionary social atmosphere of the time.

-SPECIAL NOTE: Stage 15 from Vitoria to Pamplona was the target of terrorists and nearly ended in tragedy.
-A Basque freedom organization Euskadi Ta Aaskatasuna—ETA (meaning Basque Fatherland and Freedom) placed an explosive devise on the race route.
-Fortunately the devise exploded just minutes before the peloton arrived.
-There were no injuries but incident caused the cancellation of the stage.
-The terrorists couldn't stop the Vuelta.
+Special Note: Stage 15 from Vitoria to Pamplona was the target of terrorists and nearly ended in tragedy.
+A Basque freedom organization Euskadi Ta Aaskatasuna-ETA (meaning Basque Fatherland and Freedom) placed an explosive device on the race route (descent of the Collar Urbasa).
+Fortunately, the device exploded just minutes before the peloton arrived.
+There were no injuries, but incident caused the cancellation of the stage.
+BUT the terrorists could not stop the Vuelta.

 The incident disrupted the race but could not spoil one of the most brilliant editions of Vuelta a Espana.
 The race featured great individual efforts and the results remained up for grabs well into the late stages.

-A very intense battle was developing as the race got to its highest peaks on Stage 12.
-Meeting the mountains for the first time in 1968 Spanish climber Jose Pérez-Francés attacked and made his first attempt to breakaway.
-Through mist, wind, hail, and snow Pérez-Francés rode over the summit of the Puerto de Pajares alone and proceeded to plunge perilously down the mountain.
-Pérez-Francés held on to win the stage at the finish in Gijón and took the Amarillo race leader's Jersey by a slim 20 seconds over Rudi Altig.
-His lead to Italian Felice Gimondi was over a minute.
+Stage 12: A very intense battle was developing as the race got to the highest climbs on the twelfth stage.
+Meeting the high mountains for the first time in 1968 Spanish climber Jose Pérez-Frances attacked and made his first attempt to breakaway.
+Through mist, wind, hail, and snow Pérez-Frances rode over the summit of the Puerto de Pajares and proceeded to plunge perilously down the mountain.
+Pérez-Frances managed to hold on to the lead and win the stage in Gijon.
+His efforts earned the race leader's Amarillo Jersey by a slim 20 second over German Rudi Altig.
+He led Italian superstar Felice Gimondi by over a minute.
 Joyful fans thought the race champion had been decided.
-Italian star Felice Gimondi, winner of the TdF 1965 and the Giro 1967, had other ideas.
+Italian star Felice Gimondi, winner of the TdF 1965 and the Giro 1967, had another idea.

-The concerns of the terrorist's distraction of Stage 15 were put aside as the penultimate Stage 17, a 67 km time trial between San Sebastian and Tolosa, saw Gimondi win the stage and increase his GC advantage to more than two minutes.
+Stage 17: With that decision the concerns of the terrorist's distraction were put aside.
+The penultimate seventeenth stage, a 67 km Individual Time Trial from San Sebastian to Tolosa would decide the 1968 GC.
+Gimondi won the stage and increased his GC advantage to more than two minutes.

-One stage later Felice Gimondi (Ita) rode into Bilboa to become only the second rider in the history of cycling (after Jacques Anquetil (Fra)) to win each of the three Grand Tours.
+Stage 18: One stage later Felice Gimondi (Ita) rode into Bilbao to make cycling history.
+He became only the second rider in history after Jacques Anquetil (Fra) to win each of the three Grand Tours.

 Stage and Distance |